kaguyabot/Kaguya/README.md

 - Reduced fishing cooldown (15s => 5s).
 - 25% off fishing bait purchase price.
 - Increased maximum betting range for games (50,000 => 500,000)
+- Access to $soundcloud music streaming in any server shared with Kaguya.
+- Access to $twitchaudio music streaming in any server shared with Kaguya.
+- Unlimited duration on songs (compared to 10 minutes).

 ## Kaguya Premium (Monthly Subscription):
 #### Kaguya Premium Features